Lynchburg chiropractic. Lynchburg back

 biopsychosocial model of health care; chiropractic considers

-patient care by looking at the whole patient: the body, mind and
+patient care by looking at the full patient: the body, mind and

 social factors.
 (2) The Lynchburg back pain patient is certainly